rjibanezalcala/RECORD/README.md

 # Welcome to RECORD!
-RECORD is a microcontroller-based system for the design and implementation of behavioural trials with the ability to synchronise with other external nerual recording systems.
+RECORD is a microcontroller-based system for the design and implementation of behavioural trials with the ability to synchronise with other external neural recording systems.
 RECORD has a variety of applications, but its main purpose is for behavioural neuroscience implementations.

 The system offers modularity and customisability at its core.
 It includes 3D-printed components, electronics, and software.
 ## 3D printing